Tommy-Long4358/Brain-Anomaly-Detection/README.md

 The following distribution was generated after passing in normal test data into the model:
 ![Normal Data Reconstruction Error Distribution](assets/normal_test_loss_distribution.png)

-Reconstruction error that is to the left of the threshold are labeled as normal images.
 The model was able to label a majority of the normal testing images as normal.

 ### Inference on tumor images

-When passing in tumor images, reconstruction loss was a lot higher than the threshold-value; These were labeled as anomalies:

 ![Tumor Data Reconstruction Error Distribution](assets/tumor_loss_distribution.png)

-Recontruction error to the right of the threshold are labeled as anomalous.
+The model was able to label a majority of the tumor testing images as tumors.

 ### Inference on tumor + healthy image dataset

-Given the results of how it performed separately on exclusively tumor or healthy images, I wanted to evaluate how the model would do if I gave it a test dataset filled with 50% normal and 50% tumor images.
-The model was able to achieve 80-90% accuracy in being able to distinguish between tumor and healthy images based on reconstruction loss and threshold.
+I wanted to evaluate how the model would do if I gave it a test dataset filled with 50% normal and 50% tumor images.
+The model was able to achieve 80-90% accuracy in being able to distinguish between tumor and healthy images

 ![Confusion Matrix Test Dataset](assets/cm_test_data.png)